 Cheers from Lanai circa 1991

 We honeymooned on the Hawaiian island of Lanai.
-Back then there were two hotels on the island, the Four Season Lanai at Manele Bay; or the Lodge at Lanai City, a small hotel built in the 1920’s.
+Back then there were two hotels on the island, the Four Season Lanai at Manele Bay; or the Lodge at Lanai City, a small hotel built in the 1920s.
 BB worked for Dollar Rent a Car back in those days and did a lot of business on the islands.
 Through his contacts there he met and was befriended by Ed Hogan of Pleasant Hawaiian Holidays who, as you might imagine, was quite connected in the world of travel and hotels.
-The Four Seasons Manele Bay was having their grand opening the day after our wedding, and he could get us into a beautiful suite overlooking the bay.
+The Four Seasons Manele Bay was having its grand opening the day after our wedding, and he could get us into a beautiful suite overlooking the bay.
 And so he did.
 Need I say it was a beautiful hotel?

 Of course, sometimes a perk comes with a price, in this case, the first night of our honeymoon was spent having a wonderfully delicious romantic dinner with Mr. Hogan and his wife, Lynn, along with the Dollar licensee Rob Solomon and his wife, Flora, and the newly married BB and me.
 OK...what's wrong with doing a little business along with a little romance?
 And we did get the rest of the week to ourselves.
 So stop complaining haha.